 A unique, inside account of preparing for, rehearsing and performing in one of the most important cultural phenomena of our time – Hamilton by Lin-Manuel Miranda – from London’s original Aaron Burr

 ‘One of the most joyous and clear-eyed approaches to playing a character that I have ever read… I am so grateful Giles took notes on his process and turned them into this book.
 I was already in awe of his performance; now I’m in awe of his humanity and attention to detail and willingness to share the hard work and magic that goes into it.’

 Hamilton and Me: An Actor's Journal by Giles Terera is available now in hardback and ebook.

-Choose from one of the pre-order options listed below (more coming soon!), or consult your preferred retailer to reserve your copy.
+Choose from one of the options listed below, or order your copy wherever you buy your books.

-Hamilton and Me is also available to pre-order from other major book retailers, including:
+Hamilton and Me is also available from other major book retailers, including:

 ABOUT THE BOOK